Legal Standards for Non-Compete Agreements in Wisconsin

 Requirements for Enforceability

 Wisconsin Statute § 103.465 governs non-compete agreements.
-If requirements are not met, Wisconsin courts will void the entire agreement.
-For a non-compete to be enforceable, it must satisfy all of the following criteria:
+If an agreement fails to meet the full set of legal requirements, courts may void it in its entirety.
+To be enforceable, a non-compete must meet all of the following criteria:

-- Not Overly Restrictive: The agreement cannot impose greater restrictions than necessary.
-It must balance the employer’s interests with the employee’s ability to earn a living.
+- Not Overly Restrictive: Agreements must balance business protection with the employee’s right to earn a living.

 The Evolving Legal Landscape